allenai/natural-instructions/tasks/README.md

 `task1148_maximum_ascii_value` | Given a string, return the character with maximum ascii value  | Answer Generation `task1149_item_check_edible` | Given an item, check if it is edible or not  | Classification `task1150_delete_max_min` | Given a list of integers, delete the minimum and maximum element from the list  | Answer Generation
+`task1151_swap_max_min` | Given a list of unique integers, swap the minimum and maximum element in the list  | Answer Generation